 - Employees who are temporarily laid off because of the COVID-19 virus may qualify for unemployment benefits if they were able and available to work at the time of the layoff.
 In order to be eligible for benefits, employees must be “actively seeking work.”
 Employees can meet this requirement if they are prepared to return to work as soon as the employer reopens.

 - Employees confined to their homes because they have been diagnosed with COVID-19 virus, or caring for a parent, spouse or child that has been diagnosed, may be eligible for unemployment benefits.
 However, employees will need to register with the state employment service, be available work, and actively seek work from their home.
 The employee will be considered available for work if there is some work that the employee can perform from home, and there is a labor market for that work.

 - The 7-day waiting period is waived.
 Employees can apply as soon as they are laid off.

-PUC: The $600 federal increase is now available!
-Individuals receiving unemployment benefits beginning the week of March 29, 2020, will receive an additional $600 each week above what they would receive in regular unemployment benefits until the week ending on July 25, 2020.
+PUC: These benefits began on the week of March 29, 2020, and provided an additional $600 each week above regular unemployment benefits.
+These benefits ended on July 25, 2020.

 - Relaxing the able and available requirement for persons impacted by COVID-19.